As the baby formula crisis worsens, it's also magnifying disparities in the U.S.

 "There's definitely desperation," said Frear, executive director of the baby supply bank Helping Mamas in Knoxville, Tenn.
 "These mamas are just scared, you know.
 What are they going to do?"

 More than three months since Abbott Nutrition issued a voluntary recall of powder formula manufactured at a Michigan production plant, further stressing pandemic-related strains in the supply chain, that desperation has become more acute.
-One month ago, the average out-of-stock rate nationwide was about 40%, according to the retail analytics company Datasembly.
+One month ago, the average out-of-stock rate nationwide was about 40%, according to data on 130,000 stores tracked by the retail analytics company Datasembly.
 For the week ending May 28, that rate had surged to 73.6%.

 Loading...

-The frustration is being felt practically everywhere.
+The frustration is being felt almost everywhere.
 This time last year, the average out-of-stock rate in the U.S. hovered around 6%.
 Store shelves were practically full all of the time.
 By the end of the last full week in May, not a single state was below 45%, according to Datasembly.
-In states such as Arizona, California, Georgia and Mississippi, the rate was creeping toward 95%.
-Everywhere you look, shelves are nearly bare.
+In states like Arizona, California, Georgia and Mississippi, the rate was creeping toward 95%.
+Most places you look, shelves are nearly bare.

 For some, the crisis has been particularly painful.
 Even though most families will give formula to an infant at some point during their first year, parents from low-income households or from communities of color often depend on it the most.